|

 (If I had a dollar for every time a new acquaintance asks me that question, believe me, I'd be very happy from being very rich!)

 After assuring them that I could not tell them their house Feng Shui without any reference, it would be off to other questions.
-I am sure you would have encountered these questions sometime or the other,
+I am sure you would have encountered these questions sometime or other,

 "I read somewhere that placing this and that here and there would bring me good luck.
 Is that true?"